 Dogs are no different.

 So if yours happens to turn his or her nose up at the vegetable don’t be worried or surprised.
 The strong flavor just might not be their thing.
+This is common when feeding dogs radishes as well due to their strong peppery flavor.

 CAN DOGS HAVE FENNEL SEEDS?